algoo/preview-generator/README.rst

   *height : height of the preview in pixels*

   *width : width of the preview in pixels.
 If not mentioned, width will be the same as height*

+  *use_original_filename : a boolean that mention if the original file name should appear in the preview name.
+True by default*

 *returns :*